mattwarkentin/openmpp/README.md

 ```

 This will start the process responsible for running the OpenM++ web
 service (OMS).
-Note that the local host address (e.g.,
-<http://localhost:4040>) will be printed in the console and is the
+Note that the local host address will be printed in the
-address used by the `openmpp` R package to communicate with the API.
+console and is the address used by the `openmpp` R package to
-This local host address will be set as the `OPENMPP_LOCAL_URL`.
-See the
+communicate with the API.
+This local host address will be set as the
-Usage section for more details.
+`OPENMPP_LOCAL_URL`.
+See the Usage section for more details.

 ### Running OpenM++ on MacOS